uclaml/SPIN/README.md

 ### Data
 We provide the data used in our experiments along with the synthetic data we generated in this repo as well as on HuggingFace.
 These data are converted to .parquet format for fine-tuning.

-❗ On 04/04/2024, we discovered that the dataset uploaded for SPIN_iter1 was incorrectly ordered.
-A corrected version has been re-uploaded.
+❗ On 04/04/2024, we've discovered that the datasets previously uploaded are incorrect.
+We've re-upload the corrected datasets.

 | Dataset                    |                           Download                           |
 | :----------------------- | :----------------------------------------------------------: |